carlos-afonso/measles/index.md

 To help understand the geographic distribution of the NYC measles outbreak, the visualizations below highlight the locations of the affected neighborhoods on the NYC map.

-The animation below shows the NYC measles cases by neighborhood, alternating (every 5 seconds) between the number of **all** cases since the beginning of the outbreak (from Sep 1, 2018, to May 29, 2019) and the number of **newest** cases (from May 24 to May 29, 2019).
+The animation below shows the NYC measles cases by neighborhood, alternating (every 5 seconds) between the number of **all** cases since the beginning of the outbreak (from Sep 1, 2018, to Jun 3, 2019) and the number of **newest** cases (from May 29 to Jun 3, 2019).
 Immediately after, the same two maps are presented in a static form, side-by-side, for easy comparison.

 <img src="images/nyc_measles_cases_by_neighborhood_map_all-new_py.gif" style="max-height:90vh; height:auto; width:auto; margin:auto; display:block;">